-Behavioral Health Camps are designed for students ages 16 and older to explore career pathways in the field of behavioral health.
+Behavioral Health Career Connections is designed for students ages 16 and older to explore career pathways in the field of behavioral health.
 Students can earn up to 1 college credit and learn about key topics in behavioral health including wellness techniques, abuse, neglect, addiction, grief, stress and mental health while discovering career paths within the field.
 Students will explore careers including social workers, counselors, psychologists, psychiatrists, behavioral health aides, and other positions within the field of behavioral health and human services.

 - Site visits to explore behavioral health careers